openml/openml-python/doc/progress.rst

 0.10.0
 ~~~~~~
+* ADD #737: Add list_evaluations_setups to return hyperparameters along with list of evaluations.
 * ADD #722: Automatic reinstantiation of flow in `run_model_on_task`.
 Clearer errors if that's not possible.
 * FIX #608: Fixing dataset_id referenced before assignment error in get_run function.
 * ADD #715: `list_evaluations` now has an option to sort evaluations by score (value).